 I score well-enough on the final exam, meaning I am qualified for management level positions in the food industry.

-It is the same place I am when I step into my spirit and punch the bag properly.
-I tried to explain this point of performance to P___, how easy it was, it making me wonder what all the practice was for, but ran out of ways to articulate.
+I try to explain to P___ how easy it was, it making me wonder what all the practice was for, but ran out of ways to articulate.
 “It's when you are looking at the bag as if it were a man,” I told him.
 “Mine has an EVERLAST logo on it and I see it as a face – not as if something about my way has changed, but the bag itself has changed.”

 P___ has low-self-esteem and is a boaster, conversation-wise.
 He gives me his usual way of speaking, proving his intelligence and experience of the subject self-evidentally.

 “Now stay to the center, all the way, all the way,” says the truck driving instructor from the passenger seat.
 “Now cut it left, all the way, all the way.”

 “Now keep your left tires on top of the center line,” he instructs .
 “Keep it there, drive like that awhile.
 Now keep your right tires on top of the white line.
 Keep it there, don't come off.
 We'll have you ready for those country roads soon.”

 “Due to these abuses during my childhood I developed a courage,” the speaker is saying.
 “Not courage – Rage …”